-Concerning source detectability, it can be noted that during exposures of typically 2000s, practice has shown that sources down to about 6 mCrab and 3 mCrab (between 3-10 keV and 10-25 keV, respectively) are detected with a significance of 5σ if they are within the central few degrees of the field of view.
+Concerning source detectability, it can be noted that during exposures of typically 2000s, practice has shown that sources down to about 6 mCrab and 3 mCrab (between 3-10 keV and 10-25 keV, respectively) are detected with a significance of 5σ if they are within the central few degrees of the field of view, and there are no other sources in the field of view contributing to the instrument background.
 These numbers refer to observations with a single JEM-X unit.
 When combining the two units these numbers change to about 5 and 2 mCrab.